code-423n4/docs/roles/wardens/submission-policy.md

 Judges must make the best decision they can regarding quality and understandability of findings.

-### Automated findings ineligible
+### Automated findings considered out of scope

+- At the start of each contest, Code4rena runs a [Bot Race]() [LINK TK] where wardens compete to see whose AI-driven bot can create the highest quality and most thorough audit report.
+- The winning report is shared with all C4 wardens within 24 hours of the contest start time, both in the contest repo and in the contest's Discord channel.
-An automated findings tool is run at the start of each contest, and the output is provided in the contest’s discord channel.
-All auto-generated findings will be declared publicly known issues.
+- All findings in the winning Bot Report will be declared publicly known issues, and therefore out of scope.

-Wardens may choose to use c4udit and other automated tools as a first pass, and are welcome to build on these findings by identifying high and medium severity issues.
-However, submissions based on these will have a higher burden of proof for demonstrating to sponsors a relevant hm exploit path in order to be considered satisfactory.
+Wardens may use automated tools as a first pass, and build on these findings to identify High and Medium severity issues ("HM issues").
+However, submissions based on automated tools will have a higher burden of proof for demonstrating to sponsors a relevant HM exploit path in order to be considered satisfactory.

 ## Editing a report